cnrosu/AutoHelpDesk/docs/windows-firewall-smb-cross-vlan.md

 ## Summary
-AutoHelpDesk’s firewall policy matcher flags inbound SMB/NetBIOS rules that allow unrestricted remote addresses because they enable cross-VLAN propagation.
+AutoHelpDesk’s firewall policy matcher flags inbound SMB/NetBIOS rules that allow unrestricted remote addresses because they enable reach beyond the local subnet (potentially other VLANs via routing).
 This scenario illustrates how a single permissive rule on TCP 135/139/445 can let ransomware traverse network segments.
 Use the steps below to gather evidence, validate exposure, and tighten access without breaking legitimate workflows.

 ### What might be outdated
 - Microsoft has adjusted Remote Assistance defaults in recent Windows 11 releases, so verify the rule is enabled and scoped broadly before assuming it mirrors older Windows 10 behavior.